LukaszWatroba/v-modal/README.md

 ## Accessibility
-By default, vModal manages the focus and adds some common ARIA attributes to improve accessibility of your dialogs.
+By default, vModal manages keyboard focus and adds some common ARIA attributes to improve accessibility of your dialogs.

 ## Credits